 Much of this support positively benefits BIPOC persons and communities.
 The congregations and worshiping communities receive project-based or ongoing financial support, as well as guidance from leadership.

 However, the pathway to access these kinds of support can be problematic.
 It can be personality-driven, meaning that the congregations and persons who have strong relationships with PSF leadership end up receiving increased support because of their proximity to decision-making power.
-Other individuals may be assured that the presbytery is "here for you," but may not know whom or how to ask for support.
+Other individuals may be assured that the Presbytery is "here for you," but may not know whom or how to ask for support.

-And in another line of thinking, we can ask why the presbytery chose to distribute resources through grant applications.
+And in another line of thinking, we can ask why the Presbytery chose to distribute resources through grant applications.
 The grant-based method relies on techniques from the non-profit sector that can be used as tools of dominance and control; granting is a formalized "gatekeeping process" that relies on education, experience, cultural fluency, and more to come up with the results desired by those who designed the process.
-Rather than making communities perform and compete for funds, the presbytery could have gone through a needs analysis and found different ways to distribute available resources.
+Rather than making communities perform and compete for funds, the Presbytery could have gone through a needs analysis and found different ways to distribute available resources.
 However, PSF decided that a grantmaking process would be a motivating way to spur a certain kind of creative missional action among the congregations and build regional connections.
 This may be true.
 But the process is problematic.
 There are formal obstacles and hurdles to overcome, as well as informal proximity-based advantages to those who know the process well.
-The grantmaking process reinforces the club behavior of the presbytery and gives further advantages to those who are already comfortable as “insiders.”
+The grantmaking process reinforces the club behavior of the Presbytery and gives further advantages to those who are already comfortable as “insiders.”
 Grant recipients are asked to prove whether they are a “good investment” or not, leaving the decision-making power in the hands of those who hold the purse-strings.

-The congregations and communities of the presbytery are not equal in many ways.
-The presbytery supports New Worshiping Communities (NWCs), most of which are BIPOC majority and BIPOC-led.
+The congregations and communities of the Presbytery are not equal in many ways.
+The Presbytery supports New Worshiping Communities (NWCs), most of which are BIPOC majority and BIPOC-led.
 Collectively, we celebrate their innovation, creativity, and passion.
 Yet, the very status of NWCs as compared to congregations can be perceived as a racial issue.
-They have lesser status in the presbytery, not receiving votes, being dependent on grants, and often not having their leaders ordained.
+They have lesser status in the Presbytery, not eligible to vote, being dependent on grants, and often not having their leaders ordained.
 The vision for this is that they remain at this status while they are new and experimental, and then if the community is vibrant and demonstrates good ministry they would proceed toward establishment as a full-fledged congregation with ordination and votes.
 However, this vision does not come to play for most NWCs.
 The Presbyterian Church in its polity has thresholds for transforming from NWC to congregation.
 These are biased toward white normative ways of assessing what a “viable” congregation is, such as significant financial independence.
 The impact of this is to keep a NWC which may be quite sizable and vibrant, but lacks financial independence because of systemic economic barriers, stuck in the “lesser” status of NWC when by other metrics they could be judged as more active and doing better ministry than some of our white congregations.
 It could be said that our NWCs are often underfunded, overlooked, and neglected, compared to the worshiping communities that have “congregation” status.
 The disparities between congregations and NWCs reveals our club (stage 2) behavior.